maziac/DeZog/documentation/Usage.md

     - temporary labels, e.g. labels that are just called "1" or "2".

 z80-debug supports most of them but with some restrictions:
-- local labels: when hovering above a (local) label vscode doesn't offer enough context to exactly determine to what main label the local label belongs.
+- local labels: when hovering above a (local) label the current program counter is used to dissolve the context.
+I.e. the shown value is only correct if the PC is lower than the associated previous non-local label and no other non-local label is between the PC and the hover location.
-E.g. vscode just offers ".local_label" but no information from which file this comes.
-With this little information it is not 100% sure to tell which label it is.
-There could be several local labels called ".local_label".
-Therefore z80-debug doesn't lookup local labels at all.
+- dot-notation: You have to hover over the last part of the dot notation to dissolve the complete label.
+- labels with out a trailing ":" are not supported.
 - temporary (number) labels: are not supported.
-- modules: z80-debug will prefix the labels with the right module name.
-However, because of the hovering problem, when a label is used without the module name e.g. in a jump it is not possible to decode it.
-In fact if the same label name exists also without prefix a wrong decoding could happen.

 ### Usage